dfelinto/blender-manual/manual/interface/controls/nodes/editing.rst

    :Menu:      :menuselection:`Node --> Duplicate`
    :Shortcut:  :kbd:`Shift-D`

-Click :kbd:`LMB` or :kbd:`RMB` on the desired node, press :kbd:`Shift-D` and move the mouse away to see the duplicate of the selected node appearing under the mouse pointer.
+Select one or more nodes, activate the menu item or press the key combination, then move the mouse to a new location and click :kbd:`LMB` (or press :kbd:`Return`) to place the duplicated node(s).

 .. note::